 Have a current FAA registration, mark (PDF) your drones on the outside with the registration number, and carry proof of registration with you when flying.

-Note: Beginning September 16, 2023, if your drone requires an FAA registration number it will be also required to broadcast Remote ID information.
+Note: Beginning September 16, 2023, if your drone requires an FAA registration number it will also be required to broadcast Remote ID information (unless flown within a FRIA).
 For more information on drone registration, visit How to Register Your Drone.

 Do not operate your drone in a manner that endangers the safety of the national airspace system.